First sow: five shelves, one rack, and zero idea how this goes.

 Today is the day Wilder Roots stops being an idea on a sticky note and starts being a thing on a rack.

 The setup is one rack to start: five shelves of microgreens, a combination of pink and white grow lights on a timer.
-Nothing fancy yet.
-Just shelves, seeds, and a willingness to ruin a few rounds before we get it right.
+Nothing fancy yet — just shelves, seeds, and the patience to dial in the cycle one round at a time.

 Why one rack first